 Just as soldiers’ feet can cause bridge sway to reach the point of destruction, a gas turbine can be damaged, or even explode, if heat and pressure fluctuations produced by the flame couple with the acoustics of the combustion chamber.
 At a lesser degree, this thermoacoustic instability hampers efficient combustion, increasing noise and pollution emissions.

 Predicting and preventing thermoacoustic instabilities remains challenging for the design of a gas turbine.
-To improve the models used, Deanna Lacoste from KAUST's Clean Combustion Research Center and her colleagues have measured the stability of gas flames at elevated pressure.
+To improve the models used, Deanna Lacoste from KAUST's Clean Combustion Research Center and her colleagues measured the stability of gas flames at elevated pressure.

 Investigation of the flame’s response to acoustic forcing uses a parameter called flame transfer function (FTF), says Francesco Di Sabatino, a Ph.D. student in Lacoste’s team.
 The FTF is derived from experimental measurements of the flame’s response to sound waves.
 But these experiments are usually run at atmospheric pressure, whereas real gas turbines reach pressures of up to 30 bar.